greg4fun/katacoda-scenarios-1/docker-networks/step1.md

 This is a bridge device to link the virtual interface from the container to the physical network on Docker host.

+[DIAGRAM]

 # Inspecting the new network

 As with other Docker objects you can use the "docker inspect" command to find out more detailed information.

-`docker inspect my-network`{{execute}}
+`docker inspect red-network`{{execute}}

 By default a container a loopback interface and an interface to the default bridge network.

 `docker run --rm busybox sh -c "ip a"`{{execute T2}}

-You can access a specific network when starting a container with the run command and the --net option, here we connect to the my_network we created earlier:
+You can access a specific network when starting a container with the run command and the --net option, here we connect to the red-network we created earlier:

-`docker run -d --rm --net=my-network --name=bright_busybox busybox sh -c "sleep 900"`{{execute T2}}
+`docker run -d --rm --net=red-network --name=bright_busybox busybox sh -c "sleep 900"`{{execute T2}}

 How does this network appear from inside the container?